-Did you know that the average internet user has around 70-80 passwords?
-Did you also know that, every year, we spend 7-12 hours on average trying to remember and reset those passwords?
-That's a lot of information to memorize and a lot of time wasted on procedures that contribute to the vicious phenomenon known as password stress.
+Did you know that the average internet user has around 70-80 passwords on their hands?
+Or that every year we spend somewhere between 7-12 hours trying to remember and reset those passwords?

-Today we're looking into the increasing cybersecurity demands and the effects they have on our mental health.
-Read on for stress management tips that will improve your digital well-being.
+So, today we will look into increasing cybersecurity demands and the effects they have on our mental health.
+Read on for tips on stress-free password management.

 Let's admit it — people are fed up with passwords.
-In fact, not only fed up, but are also getting increasingly anxious.
+In fact, not only are they fed up, but they are also getting increasingly anxious.
 Too many of us are familiar with the feelings of anxiety and despair when trying to remember or reset a password.

 Getting your sensitive data exposed in this day and age can cause panic, fear, anxiety, and insecurity.
 And that is entirely reasonable.
-Just think about it: these days, we can hardly claim that our digital lives are mere extensions of our real ones.
-Now, more than ever, we work, shop, bank, and interact online.
-So, let’s face it — keeping up with the increasing cybersecurity demands is as much about the security of our valuable assets as about feeling less anxious and insecure online.
+Just think about it: today we can no longer confidently claim that our digital lives are just mere extensions of our real ones.

 Too often, password stress leads to poor account management, which in turn makes things a whole lot easier for cybercrooks.
 To cope with the increasing number of passwords, we often take the easiest route and reuse the same easy-to-remember password for multiple accounts — or place sticky notes on computer monitors and share login details without thinking about security first.